-Most Europeans today lack a clear and simple way to understand where the EU stands in the development of renewables.
-This is particularly true when considering the case of bioenergy.
-Who knew that biomass is the first European energy source generated on the continent, surpassing coal?
-Who knew that bioenergy is making up to 61% of the total share of clean energy produced in Europe with 107.212 kilotonnes of oil equivalent (ktoe)?
+It’s not always easy to understand where the EU stands in terms of renewables.
+This is particularly true when considering the case of bioenergy: who knew that biomass is the first European energy source generated on the continent, surpassing coal, or that it makes up to 61% of the total share of clean energy produced in Europe – with 126.492 kilotonnes of oil equivalent (ktoe)?

-The definitions of “Bioenergy”, “Other RES” and “Non-RES” used to established the European Bioenergy Day follow Eurostat methodology.
-In line with this, “Non-RES” encompasses all fossil fuels (natural gas, crude oil and other hydrocarbons, solid fossil fuels), nuclear and non-renewable wastes.
-“Other RES” refers to hydropower, geothermal, wind, solar and ocean energy, while “Bioenergy” comprises all solid biomass, biogas, biodiesel, bioethanol, other liquid biofuels and renewable waste (municipal wastes), using multiple counting on biofuel as defined in Directive 2009/28/CE.
+The definitions of “bioenergy”, “other renewable energy” and “non-renewable energy” are used in accordance with Eurostat’s methodology.
+The term “non-renewable energy” encompasses all fossil fuels (natural gas, crude oil and other hydrocarbons, solid fossil fuels), nuclear and non-renewable wastes.
+“Other renewable energy” refers to hydropower, geothermal, wind, solar and ocean energy, while “bioenergy” comprises all solid biomass, biogas, biodiesel, bioethanol, other liquid biofuels and renewable waste (municipal wastes), using multiple counting on biofuel as defined in Directive 2009/28/CE.